Table of contents

 9. Development of a new set of “tribes”

-• Social singles - it is predicted by 2030 more than 26% of Australians will be living in single person households.
+• Social singles - it is predicted that by 2030, more than 26% of Australians will be living in single-person households.

 • Peter Pans - these are the Baby Boomers, many of whom will now be retired but want to live independently at home longer.
 They will not be looking for sea change, tree change or retirement villages, but will want to spend their golden years in the familiar locations, enabling them to continue enjoying their lives close to their families and friends.